publicarray/password-policy-wall-of-shame/developer.md

 * **Do not** enforce a limited character set (allow all [ASCII](http://www.asciitable.com) and [Unicode](http://unicode-table.com/en/) characters, yes you should allow emoji as part of a password👌)
 * **Do not** enforce a maximum password length (if you need to have it, set it a reasonable high number.
 OWASP suggests 160 and NIST up to 64 characters)
 * **Do not** enforce the rotation of passwords
-* **Do not** block form auto-fill.
+* **Do not** block form auto-fill or pasting in the password field.
 Doing so unnecessarily restricts the recommended use of a password manager.
 <!-- * **Do Not** enforce the use of all 4 character classes (upper case, lower case, digits and special characters) -->

 Another option is [passwordless](https://encrypted.google.com/search?hl=en&q=passwordless)